gpakosz/.tmux/README.md

 ### Enabling the Powerline like visual theme

 Powerline originated as a status-line plugin for Vim.
-Its popular eye-cacthing look is based on the use of special symbols: <img width="80" alt="Powerline Symbols" style="vertical-align: middle;" src="https://cloud.githubusercontent.com/assets/553208/10687156/1b76dda6-796b-11e5-83a1-1634337c4571.png" />
+Its popular eye-catching look is based on the use of special symbols: <img width="80" alt="Powerline Symbols" style="vertical-align: middle;" src="https://cloud.githubusercontent.com/assets/553208/10687156/1b76dda6-796b-11e5-83a1-1634337c4571.png" />

 To make use of these symbols, there are several options: